sandyjmacdonald/sandyjmacdonald.github.io/_posts/2015-02-19-a-visit-to-pimoroni.md

 ## Electronics treasure trove

-Jon shares an office with Paul -- the other founder of Pimoroni -- and Phil, their software engineer.
+Jon shares an office with Paul -- the other founder of Pimoroni -- and Phil, a software engineer.
 The office is like an electronics treasure trove with boxes full of the new Raspberry Pi 2 (it had just launched on the Monday before my visit), prototypes of upcoming Raspberry Pi HATs (more on these later) complete with blinking LEDs, and a Lego Technic model on the window ledge.
-A window in the office looks out onto the factory floor with their laser-cutters, pick-and-place machine, reflow oven and stock for their online shop.
+A window in the office looks out onto the factory floor with their laser-cutters, pick-and-place machine, robot lab (where they factory test their products) and stock for their online shop.
 It's an impressive setup for a company that started out just a couple of years ago making perspex cases for the Raspberry Pi, in what Jon tells me amounted to a garage, and now they're designing and making their own PCBs in their own